7 Benefits of Remote Work for College Students featured image

 3. Remote Work Allows Students to Keep Their Jobs Regardless of Where Life Takes Them

-The lives of young adults can change a lot—and quickly—just look at 2020 in relation to COVID-19.
+The lives of young adults can change a lot — and quickly.
 They might transfer to a school across the country or decide to study abroad next semester.
 Or transition to fully remote learning.
-Regardless of these changes, remote jobs allow those college students to keep building their experience and to maintain consistent income—even when consistency and routine wavers.
+Regardless of these changes, remote jobs allow those college students to keep building their experience and to maintain consistent income — even when consistency and routine wavers.

 Student debt